The Ferrari Club of America

 For Ferraris that are at least 30 years old (built in or before September 1996) and have been kept as original as possible.

 Cars can enter for either the regular Concours Class judging OR for Preservation judging, but not both.
-Note that cars in the Preservation Class are held to a different standard than in regular Concours Class judging.
-In the Preservation Class the priority is given more to unrestored originality and less to overall condition.
+Cars in the Preservation Class are held to a different standard — priority is given more to unrestored originality and less to overall condition.

 Futuro Classico

 We are introducing The People’s Choice Award.
-It is an integral and popular feature in a number of concours around the world.
-It will be harkening back to the early days of the concours d’ elegance.
-That is to say, cars will be judged for their sense of style and design recognizing the endless possibilities afforded by the Tailor Made Program.
-It will give all attendees the ability to vote on their favorite example of a members’ enhancement of an already fabulous design.
+Cars will be judged for their sense of style and design recognizing the endless possibilities afforded by the Tailor Made Program.
+All attendees will have the ability to vote on their favorite example.

 The field will be limited to 20 cars in its own corral on the concours field.
-The cars must be in their original form as they were delivered from the factory, with no aftermarket personalization.
-There will be a People’s Choice Trophy, awarded during the Concours Class Awards Ceremony and all entrants will receive a dash placard and a commemorative medallion.
+The cars must be in their original form as delivered from the factory, with no aftermarket personalization.
+There will be a People’s Choice Trophy awarded during the Concours Class Awards Ceremony.
+All entrants will receive a dash placard and a commemorative medallion.

 Coppa Events